kumuluz/kumuluzee-jcache/README.md

     name: dev
   jcache:
     caffeine:
-      caffeine.jcache:
+      caches:
-        # A named cache is configured by nesting a new definition under the caffeine.jcache namespace.
+        # A named cache is configured by nesting a new definition under the caches namespace.
         # The per-cache configuration is overlaid on top of the default configuration.
         default:
           # The required type of the keys